Perturbations of Fefferman spaces over CR three-manifolds: Properties of the Weyl tensor and asymptotics

-\begin{rem} Interestingly, for Petrov type II and D, the CR invariant $\bm{\Psi}_4^{(4)}$ is nothing but the gauged Webster--Weyl operator acting on a density of weight $(1,-3)$, which is known to be CR invariant in the first place. \end{rem}
+\begin{rem} The transformations \eqref{eq_Psidenschange} allow us to determine which of these are CR invariant under various conformal curvature conditions such as Petrov types and so on.
+For instance, the density $\bm{\Psi}_4^{(4)}$ is a CR invariant for Petrov type II or D, and is nothing but the gauged Webster--Weyl operator acting on a density of weight $(1,-3)$, namely $\ol{\bm{\Psi}}_{2}^{(4)} = 4 \bm{\xi}_{0}^{(4)}$, which is known to be CR invariant in the first place. \end{rem}

+Lemma \ref{lem:PetrovD} provides relations between the densities $\bm{\Psi}_{i}^{(2k)}$ under the Petrov type D assumption.
+In the following proposition, which can be easily proved by inspection of the densities given in Proposition \ref{prop:Weyl}, we extend our findings to the other Petrov types --- see also Proposition \ref{prop:PetrovIII} for Petrov type III: \begin{prop} Let $(\wt{\mc{M}},\wt{\mbf{c}}_{\wt{\xi}}, \wt{k} ) \longrightarrow (\mc{M},H,J)$ be a perturbed Fefferman space as in Proposition \ref{prop:Weyl}. \begin{itemize} \item The Weyl tensor is of Petrov type III if and only if